othsma/kepler-test-firebase/cline_docs/codebaseSummary.md

 4. **POS Flow**:
    - Products are added to cart
-   - Orders are created and linked to clients
+   - Sales are created and linked to clients
    - Receipts and invoices are generated

 ## External Dependencies